NVIDIA/workbench-example-nemotron-finetune/README.md

 * ```nemotron-ptuning.ipynb```: This notebook provides a sample workflow for fine-tuning the Nemotron base model for extractive Question-Answering on a custom dataset using customized prompt formattings and a p-tuning method.

+If you are interested in trying out another model with NeMo Framework, check out this AI Workbench example project for [Llama 2](https://github.com/NVIDIA/workbench-example-llama2-finetune).

 # Quickstart

 ### Prerequisites